How to Visit Latourell Falls in Oregon (+Photos)

 The parking lot, including the Latourell Falls Trail, were fairly empty in the early afternoon on a rainy day in February.
 Almost complete tranquility didn’t leave the area the following day when we returned to the site, hoping for more sun and less rain this time around.

-The sky didn’t clear up neither later that same day, nor the next day.
+The sky didn’t clear up neither later that same day, nor the next day

 All about Latourell Falls

 When I said missing Latourell Falls is impossible, I wasn’t exaggerating.
 The 224-foot (some sources say 249-foot) waterfall towers over the moss-covered trees.
 A lichen-plastered cliff behind the water stream instantly draws attention.
-Its yellowish color agains the darker surroundings looks unreal, almost like somebody painted it.
+Its yellowish color against the darker surroundings looks unreal, almost like somebody painted it.

 You first spot Latourell Falls from the Columbia River Highway.
 Plunging from the cliff with its bottom concealed by the lush vegetation, the falls is a showstopper.
 As you get closer and park on the opposite side of the road, the waterfall becomes almost tangible, yet it doesn’t lose its surreal magnetism.

-The easiest way to feast your eyes of the gushing giant is from the Latourell Falls Viewpoint, right along the highway.
+The easiest way to feast your eyes on the gushing giant is from the Latourell Falls Viewpoint, right along the highway.
 I took some of the dreamiest pictures of the waterfall from this exact spot.
 Furthermore, with the majority of the visitors heading straight to the bottom of the falls, you can have the overlook all to yourself, at least for a short while.

 History in a Nutshell